mrbungle64/ioBroker.ecovacs-deebot/README.md

 ## Known issues

+* The "move" function varies from model to model, so I won't implement it universally
-* The generation of map images is currently not stable on 32-bit systems
+* The generation of map images is not stable on 32-bit systems
-* The "edge" function does not work with Deebot U2 (starts auto clean instead)
-* The "move" functions do not work properly on some models
-* The generation of map images does not work properly with the Deebot X1 series
+* and it still does not work properly with the Deebot X1 series and other current models

 ## Changelog